Kunming-Singapore Railway: In Thailand

 On 30 July 2014, Thai army chief General Prayut Chan-o-cha, whose forces seized control of the government through a bloodless coup in May, announced plans to build two high-speed rail lines as part of a 741.4 billion baht transportation program.
 The Nong Khai to Map Ta Phut line, 737 km in length, would run from the Laotian border at Thanaleng to the Gulf of Thailand.
 The Chiang Khong to Ban Phachi line, 655 km in length, would run from Chiang Rai near the northern tip of Thailand to Ayutthaya just north of Bangkok.
 The two lines would allow trains to travel at a top speed of 160 km/h.
 Construction is scheduled to begin in 2015 and is to be completed in 2021.

 In November 2014, after a meeting between Li Keqiang and Prayut Chan-o-cha, China agreed to lend Thailand funds to build dual-track standard gauge mid-speed railways on the Bangkok-Nong Khai, Bangkok-Map Ta Phut, and Kaeng Khoi–Map Ta Phut routes.
 The loans could be repaid with rice and rubber.
 On 4 December 2014, the Thai National Legislative Assembly voted 187–0 with seven abstentions to approve loans for the Nong Khai-Map Ta Phut and Kaeng Khoi-Bangkok lines.
 China would undertake construction and development of the lines but would not receive land use rights along the routes.
 On 19 December 2014, the two countries signed a memorandum to build the railways.

 As of December 2015, China and Thailand have agreed to build the 845 km double-track rail routes connecting Bangkok–Kaeng Khoi–Nakhon Ratchasima–Khon Kaen–Udon Thani–Nong Khai and a second section connecting Kaeng Khoi–Map Ta Phut.
 The two parties have not yet reached agreement on financing for the project.

 In March 2020, the Thai government committed to a US$21 billion railway expansion plan that will include a high speed rail from China to Singapore through Bangkok via the Laotian border near Vientiane.

 As of March 2021, the proposed completion of the high speed section from Bangkok to Nakhon Ratchasima is early 2027.
 The section from Nakhon Ratchasima to Nong Khai has not been bid.
-However, the lines do lie along an existing line primarily used for freight so no additional land will need to be appropriated.